smhatc/dev-log/README.md

 <img src="/public/assets/images/completed-blog-screenshot.png" alt="Screenshot of the Completed Blog">

 ## 📃 Description
-/dev/log is a tech blogging website containing posts about various technology related topics such as online privacy, cybersecurity, networking, Linux, and more, with a mix of tutorials and informational posts.
-Although it is still in its early, experimental stages, /dev/log aims to take on the entire tech blogging world!
+/dev/log is a tech blogging website containing posts about various technology-related topics such as online privacy, cybersecurity, networking, Linux, and more, with a mix of tutorials and informational posts.
+The website currently allows users to create an account, browse through posts shared by other users, and create, update, or delete their own posts.

 ## 🔍 Background Information
 I am creating this project as part of my studies at General Assembly's software engineering bootcamp.